atkinsjp/flashtastic/replit.md

 FlashTastic is a comprehensive K-8 educational flash card Progressive Web App (PWA) designed to provide an engaging learning experience.
 It incorporates gamification features, 3D custom avatars, sibling competitions, and multi-subject content.
 The platform offers features like spaced repetition, achievements, progress tracking, and interactive quizzes, aiming to foster family-based competitive learning.
 Key capabilities include a Guest Mode for basic flashcards and quizzes, a Member Mode with full feature access and progress saving, seamless dual authentication, and full PWA support for offline functionality.
 The application also features an evolving 3D avatar system that grows with student progress.

 ## Project Status
-**READY FOR GOOGLE PLAY SUBMISSION** (August 2025) - FlashTastic PWA bundle successfully generated with updated branding and compatible signing.
-Resolved signing key conflicts by using existing keystore with PWABuilder.
-Bundle now has correct package name (com.flashkademy.app), version 2, updated 3D FlashTastic icon, and original signing key fingerprint (09:BC:3D:B1...).
-All Google Play Console upload requirements met.
+**SUCCESSFULLY RESUBMITTED TO GOOGLE PLAY** (August 2025) - FlashTastic PWA successfully resubmitted to Google Play Store with updated branding!
+Resolved all upload conflicts by using existing keystore with PWABuilder.
+Final bundle features: correct package name (com.flashkademy.app), version 2, updated 3D FlashTastic icon, and compatible signing key.
+App now in Google Play review process.
 User preference confirmed: PWABuilder workflow for all future apps.

 ## User Preferences
 Preferred communication style: Simple, everyday language.